Anatoly Maistruk: Investigation and arrest

 As the Voronezh killings occurred while he was still in prison, Holbek Kambarov was eventually released from custody and returned to Namangan.
 Using the description of the seller he had provided to authorities, a facial composite was developed and distributed to papers across the USSR.

-A police officer from Ust-Ilimsk noticed that the facial composite bore a striking resemblance to his friend, Anatoly Maistruk, but initially dismissed it as a funny coincidence.
-After learning about the composite from the officer, Maistruk went into hiding - during this time, blood and hair analysis conducted on his car linked him to the crime scenes.
+A police officer from Ust-Ilimsk noticed that the facial composite drawing bore a striking resemblance to his friend, Anatoly Maistruk, but initially dismissed it as a funny coincidence.
+After learning about the drawing from the officer, Maistruk went into hiding.
+During this time, blood and hair analysis conducted on his car linked him to the crime scenes.
 After interviewing Maistruk's current girlfriend, they learned that he had a habit of immediately undressing, jumping into bed and fondling her breasts when he returned from work, which investigators decided to use as a trap.

 Mazitov and two of his colleagues were tasked with arresting Maistruk, and to do so, they sent a fake telegram in Leonid's name, telling Anatoly that it's safe to come back.
 Mazitov dressed up as his girlfriend and lay in bed while the two other officers stayed on guard in the kitchen.
 After waiting for two days, Maistruk appeared and did his usual routine, but in the midst of his confusion, he was knocked out by the officers and detained.

 Interrogation, confessions, and suicide

 During subsequent interrogations, Maistruk vehemently refused to cooperate and was overtly aggressive until he learned that his younger brother, Leonid, had also been arrested.
-Demanding that Leonid be released in exchange for his testimony, Anatoly admitted to the eight killings, but also hinted that his true number of victims was 28 in total - when he realized that the investigators were unaware of this, he refused to elaborate further.
+Demanding that Leonid be released in exchange for his testimony, Anatoly admitted to the eight killings, but also hinted that his true number of victims was 28 in total; when he realized that the investigators were unaware of this, he refused to elaborate further.

 Charged with the eight known murders, Maistruk was swiftly convicted and sentenced to death.
 When prison guards went to inform him of the verdict, however, they found that he had hanged himself.
 He had left behind a suicide note, saying that he would not allow them to shoot him.
-For his role in the car speculation business, Leonid Maistruk was convicted and sentenced to eight years imprisonment - after serving out his sentence at a colony in Ust-Kut, he is said to have married, had children and lived an honest life until his death from an undisclosed illness.
+For his role in the car speculation business, Leonid Maistruk was convicted and sentenced to eight years imprisonment; after serving out his sentence at a colony in Ust-Kut, he is reported to have married, had children and lived an honest life until his death from an undisclosed illness.

 As of January 2023, no further murders have been linked to Maistruk.
 His case received renewed interest after being declassified and shown on an episode of The investigation was conducted... in 2021.
-The following year, Det.
-Mazitov was interviewed by Komsomolskaya Pravda about the Maistruk case, in which he revealed that they had investigated him for additional murders committed in Moscow, Anadyr, Bratsk and Voronezh, as well as the Uzbek, Kazakh, Ukrainian, Moldavian and Latvian SSRs.
+The following year, Mazitov was interviewed by Komsomolskaya Pravda about the Maistruk case, in which he revealed that they had investigated him for additional murders committed in Moscow, Anadyr, Bratsk and Voronezh, as well as the Uzbek, Kazakh, Ukrainian, Moldavian and Latvian SSRs.